 Jewish Family Service now offers our confidential and compassionate mental health services through telehealth platforms.
 Our highly skilled therapists offer video therapy and counseling, either on a sliding fee scale or through eligible insurance.

-JFS accepts the following insurance coverage for counseling services: Medicare, Blue Cross Blue Shield PPO, Humana, Aetna, United Healthcare and Magellan.
+JFS accepts the following insurance coverage for counseling services: Medicare, Blue Cross Blue Shield PPO, Humana, Aetna, United Healthcare, Magellan, and Cigna.

 For more information about our sliding scale, please contact us at email@example.com or (512) 250-1043.